MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

 8. Edit each .xml file: For each string within  `<LocalizedText>` tags, provide the translations that you want for each chosen language or language locale.

-9. When you have edited each .xml file, create a new compressed (zipped)folder (any name) that contains these files.
+9. When you have edited each .xml file, create a new compressed (zipped) folder that contains these files.
+The compressed folder can have any name, but must have a .zip extension.

 10. Return to the Azure portal blade and select **Import**.
-Note that if this option appears unavailable, first refresh the portal.
+Note that if this option is unavailable, first refresh the portal.

 8. ??To make your changes available to users, on the **Azure Information Protection** blade, click **Publish**. ??